Melilotus indicus

 Melilotus indicus, sometimes incorrectly written Melilotus indica, is a yellow-flowered herb native to northern Africa, Europe and Asia, but naturalized throughout the rest of the world.

 Common names in English include sweet clover (or sweet-clover), sour clover (sour-clover, sourclover), Indian sweet-clover, annual yellow sweetclover, Bokhara clover, small-flowered sweet clover, common melilot, small-flowered melilot, small melilot, sweet melilot, Californian lucerne and Hexham scent.
 In Australia and New Zealand, where it is naturalised, it is sometimes called King Island melilot or King Island clover.

 Description

-It is an annual or biennial herb from 10 to 50 cm in height (rarely to one metre), with yellow flowers.
+It is an annual or biennial herb from 10 to 50 cm in height (rarely to one metre), with trifoliate leaves and small yellow flowers borne in dense racemes.
 Similar to Melilotus altissima Thuill. in general.
-The flowers are 2 – 3 mm long they produces a hairless pod of similar length.
+The flowers are 2 – 3 mm long and produce a hairless pod of similar length.
+Its leaves have a sweet, cloying scent when crushed.

 Taxonomy

 It was first published as Trifolium indicum by Carl Linnaeus in his 1753 Species plantarum.
 It was transferred into Melilotus by Carlo Allioni in 1785.